 Modified from epicurean.com, my files.

 - Pour the mixture into a bowl and add the cucumber, bell pepper, green onions, and Tabasco.
-Mix to combine and then cover and refrigerate for at least 1 hour.
-Serve with croutons.
+Mix to combine.

 My files, source unknown.